Jack-Works/eslaf-paint/README.md

 # Eslaf-paint

 ## Recent changes
+- Oct 24, The whole config can be a Promise now
 - Oct 23, Now some of the input type support async Promise
 - Oct 23, Now you can give type pic a Buffer instead
 - Oct 22, Now can set the width and height of the img type